ZerothAngel/zPermissions/doc/developers.md

 # For Plugin Developers #

+## If you really must have an API... ##

+Since 0.9.8, zPermissions has provided an API for common, read-only operations.
+It was originally developed with [Vault](http://dev.bukkit.org/server-mods/vault/) in mind, but of course, anyone can use it.

+The API methods are exposed via the [ZPermissionsService](https://github.com/ZerothAngel/zPermissions/blob/master/src/main/java/org/tyrannyofheaven/bukkit/zPermissions/ZPermissionsService.java) interface.

+First, you will need to add zPermissions-X.Y.Z.jar to your build path somehow.
+(Sorry Maven users, I currently don't have a Maven repository.)

+Next, to get an actual implementation of this interface, your plugin should do something like the following:

+    ZPermissionsService zPermissionsService = Bukkit.getServicesManager().load(ZPermissionsService.class);
+	if (zPermissionsService == null) {
+	    // zPermissions not found, do something else
+	}

+Ideally, you would do the lookup once (e.g. store the result in an instance or static variable) and, in addition to your plugin's onEnable(), possibly also perform the check inside a PluginEnableEvent handler.
+But the above is the general gist of it.

+Note that if you are only checking for ZPermissionsService in your plugin's onEnable() method then you will need to add a line like the following to your plugin.yml:

+    softdepend: [zPermissions]

+Finally, if you look at the actual interface, you'll see that it only covers read-only operations.
+Operations that modify the state of zPermissions are still **only supported via the command line.** So you would probably use something like Bukkit.dispatchCommand().

+What follows is the old (and of course, still supported!), non-zPermissions-specific Bukkit-only method of interacting with zPermissions...

 ## Checking Group Membership ##

-**There is no public API**

-Let me say that again.

-**THERE IS NO PUBLIC API** :P

-However, as far as checking group membership, I strongly advocate the method hinted at by Dinnerbone in his [Permissions FAQ](http://forums.bukkit.org/threads/permissions-faq.25080/).
+As far as checking group membership, I strongly advocate the method hinted at by Dinnerbone in his [Permissions FAQ](http://forums.bukkit.org/threads/permissions-faq.25080/).
 Namely, using permissions to denote group membership.

 zPermissions follows the convention put forth by the developers of WorldEdit, WorldGuard, etc., that is, check group membership by checking for a specific permission of the form: